-How to play as Raze: Valorant’s explosive Duelist Agent | Dexerto.com
+How to play Raze in Valorant: Abilities, tips & tricks

 All Duelists in Valorant are designed to pack a punch.
 Rather than scouting out enemy positions, placing traps, or holding down a particular Reactor Site, Duelists should be looking for map control and ultimately, kills.
 Through the use of Raze’s kit, you can get to surprising spots on every map and blast down enemies in an instant.

 While things might appear simple on the surface, there is just as much depth to her arsenal of abilities than any other Duelist Agent.
-Here’s a detailed breakdown so that you can explode to the top of the scoreboard.
+Here’s a detailed breakdown to help you explode to the top of the scoreboard.

-Raze’s abilities
+Valorant Raze: abilities

 Raze’s kit is designed with an aggressive playstyle in mind.
 Each ability (including her Ultimate), are all intended to clear out areas without even needing a direct line of sight on the opposition.